ezsystems/commerce-documentation/docs/api/field_type_reference/specificationstype.md

 ## Adding default values

-The FieldType is using a configuration which controls which groups will be offered.
-Default attributes can be provided as well:
+The Field Type uses a configuration that controls which groups are offered.
+You can also provide default attributes:

 ``` yaml
 siso_core.default.specification_groups: